SasView/sasview/src/sas/sasgui/perspectives/invariant/media/invariant_help.rst

 *  The power law function $A/q^m$ is used where the power law constant
    $m$ can be fixed to some value by the user or fit along with the constant
-   $A$. $m$ should typically be between -3 and -4 for pinhole resolution with -4 indicating sharp interfaces though there may be occasions when it will deviate from this.
+   $A$. $m$ should typically be between -3 and -4 for pinhole resolution with -4 indicating sharp interfaces and other values more diffuse interfaces.
+   In real system this may not always hold of course, but the user should think about what a deviation means and to what extent it is valid to use such an extrapolation.
 The fitted constant(s) $A$ ($m$) is/are obtained by fitting the data within the range $q_{max-j}$ to $q_{max}$ where, again,
    $j$ is the user chosen number of points from which to extrapolate, the default again being the last 10 points.